silshack/spring2016/syllabus.markdown

 | L | Low Passing      |    C+, C, C- |
 |F     |  Failed   |       D+, D, F|

-For the purposes of this course, satisfactory performance (the ‘P’ grade) involves completing all of the assignments and showing personal mastery of the material.
-Clear excellence (the ‘H’ grade) means positive participation in communities and effective collaboration with other programmers, either inside or outside our class.
+For the purposes of this course, satisfactory performance (the ‘P’ grade) involves completing all of the assignments and showing personal competence with the material.
+Clear excellence (the ‘H’ grade) means active participation in our classroom community, mastery and extension of the material, and effective collaboration with other programmers, either inside or outside our class.

 ## Student and Instructor Expectations